-The Christmas ballet was first performed outside Russia in England in 1934.
+The Christmas ballet was first performed outside of Russia in England in 1934.
 Its first United States performance was in 1944 by the San Francisco Ballet, staged by its artistic director and Balanchine student Willam Christensen.
 The New York City Ballet first performed George Balanchine’s Nutcracker in 1954 but the holiday ballet did not begin to achieve its great popularity until after the George Balanchine staging became a hit in New York City.
-The now well known Christmas story has been published in many book versions including colorful children-friendly ones.
-The plot revolves around a German girl named Clara Stahlbaum and her coming-of-age one Christmas holiday.
+The now well known Christmas ballet has been reimagined in many television, film and literary adaptations.
+The plot revolves around a German girl named Clara Stahlbaum and her coming-of-age one Christmas eve.
 In Hoffmann’s tale, the girl’s name is Marie or Maria, while Clara – or “Klärchen” – is the name of one of her dolls.
-In the Great Russian Nutcracker, she is affectionately called Masha.
+In NUTCRACKER!
+Magical Christmas Ballet, our protagonist is affectionately named Clara.

 NUTCRACKER!
 Magical Christmas Ballet